MILLENNIUM CITY shopping center awarded alongside WIEN MITTE The Mall.

 The DGNB’s PLATINUM status is only awarded to projects that can demonstrate an overall performance of at least 80%.

-The “MILLENNIUM CITY” shopping centre achieved an overall performance of 82.6%.
+The “MILLENNIUM CITY” shopping center achieved an overall performance of 82.6%.

 “Our property has a fully equipped metering, measuring and monitoring system to record the consumption of electricity, heat, cooling and water.
-Based on this system, energy optimisation measures can be analysed and implemented accordingly,” explains Jürgen Haussecker, Managing Director of CC Real and responsible for facility management.
+Based on this system, energy optimization measures can be analyzed and implemented accordingly,” explains Jürgen Haussecker, Managing Director of CC Real and responsible for facility management.

-“DGNB Platinum certification is the reward for our intensive efforts to achieve greater sustainability in all areas of the shopping centre.
-We hope that other centres will follow our example, because the demand from investors, tenants and customers shows that sustainable buildings are becoming increasingly important,” says Matthias Franta, centre manager of MILLENNIUM CITY.
+“DGNB Platinum certification is the reward for our intensive efforts to achieve greater sustainability in all areas of the shopping center.
+We hope that other centers will follow our example, because the demand from investors, tenants and customers shows that sustainable buildings are becoming increasingly important,” says Matthias Franta, center manager of MILLENNIUM CITY.